O'Connor Knights FC: Promotion to NPL 1

+NPL 2023 ACT Champions

+In late 2023 O'Connor Knights claimed the NPL 2023 Championship by a large gap in the table 15 Points clear of 2nd Place Gungahlin United.
+Decorated Coach Miro Trninić led O'Connor to their first league title since promotion.

 Club identity

 Colours and crest

-HNK O’Connor Knights draw its colour scheme (red, white and blue) inspiration from its Croatian heritage.
+O’Connor Knights draws its colour scheme (red, white and blue) inspiration from its Croatian heritage.
 The red and white checked (chequy) shield represents the Coat of arms of Croatia.
-The HNK stands for the Croatian term ‘Hrvatski Nogometni Klub’ which means ‘Croatian Football Club’.
 The name Knights refers to the importance of knights in Croatian history which is symbolised by the Knight helmet at the heart of the crest and the date of 1997 showcases the year the club was founded.

 Home ground and facilities

 Traditionally the Knights have been based out of O’Connor Enclosed but in recent years the Capital League team has been based in the Belconnen suburb of Hawker at the Hawker Football Centre.
 Hawker Enclosed underwent a large redevelopment in 2009 and was officially re-opened by then ACT Minister of Sport, Andrew Barr, as Hawker Football Centre.
 The capacity has been increased to around 3,000 people and the all-weather synthetic pitch (Tiger Turf) provides a consistent playing surface and drought proofs the venue.